paulscherrerinstitute/covid-drugs/README.md

 This repo hosts a work-in-progress list of drug candidates for SARS-CoV-2 (COVID-19).
 Most information comes from literature reviews and preprints.

-**Drug candidates are not clinically validatec.
+**Drug candidates are not clinically validated.
 Do not attempt to self-medicate based on this information.**

 ## Updating dataset